Skip links

 The OSHA Education Center’s goal is to offer all staff members excellent occupational safety instruction and training.
 In light of this, we designed our OSHA 10-Hour construction online that is convenient, interactive, and adaptable for every course participant.

-You are given a 10-question module quiz at the conclusion of each lesson.
+You are given a 5- 10 question module quiz at the conclusion of each lesson.
 Before continuing, you must receive at least 70% on each module’s test.
-Each module quiz can be passed three times.
-You will be shut out of the course if you don’t pass the third quiz.
-You cannot carry on with an online training format for your outreach training after being locked out.
+You will have three attempts to pass these quizzes.

 Outline of Course OSHA 10-Hour Construction